qihangkong/rvgpu-llvm/llvm/docs/LangRef.rst

 The '``llvm.vector.reverse.*``' intrinsics reverse a vector.
 The intrinsic takes a single vector and returns a vector of matching type but with the original lane order reversed.
 These intrinsics work for both fixed and scalable vectors.
-While this intrinsic is marked as experimental the recommended way to express reverse operations for fixed-width vectors is still to use a shufflevector, as that may allow for more optimization opportunities.
+While this intrinsic supports all vector types the recommended way to express this operation for fixed-width vectors is still to use a shufflevector, as that may allow for more optimization opportunities.

 Arguments:
 """"""""""